bca-industrial-group/industrialcrystallography.io/_pages/committee.md

 I graduated with an MChem with Honours from the University of Edinburgh in 2010, and then completed a PhD in chemical crystallography under Professor Simon Parsons at the University of Edinburgh in 2014.
 The main focus of my PhD was the development and utilization of novel high-pressure low-temperature SXRD techniques, with the aim of elucidating structure-property relationships in coordination compounds with interesting properties under these conditions.
 Following this I undertook a one year postdoctoral position in time-resolved crystallography under Professor Paul Raithby at the University of Bath in 2015.
 After a short period I moved into the pharmaceutical industry as a solid form scientist with Eurofins in 2018, and then progressed to a senior scientist with Pfizer in 2020.
 In my current role I utilize a variety of solid-state techniques to explore the solid form landscape of APIs, provide crystallographic expertise to colleagues in order to solve problems or understand outcomes, and develop improvements to our crystallographic methods.

+## Paul O'Meara

+I have worked as an XRD Specialist for Malvern Panalytical since 2001 as an X-ray Diffraction Product Technical Specialist.
+I train and support XRD users in the full range of analytical techniques that a modern diffractometer is capable of.
+While focused mainly on customers in the UK I have taught in labs all over the world in a diverse range of industrial and academic institutions.
+Previous to this, I worked as a powder metallurgist and hold a PhD in solid state chemistry from the University of Nottingham.

 ## Jonathan Loughrey

 Currently Head of Screening for Cambrex Edinburgh (formerly Solid Form Solutions), I oversee the drug substance pre-formulation technical group specialising in screening pharmaceutical agents for novel polymorphs, salts, and co-crystals, and conducting early crystallization and single crystal growth studies to locate a crystalline form of a specific pharmaceutical target.
 My career started at Abbott B.V. in The Netherlands where I specialised in the quantitative determination of polymorphic forms within drug substance batches, using XRPD, vibrational spectroscopy and chemometrics.
 I then pursued a Ph.D. in the Halcrow group at the University of Leeds, focussing on investigating the metal-supported redox activity of multivalent bis- and tris-dioxolenes and dithiolenes.
 Following my Ph.D., I held a number of roles within academia, including the staff crystallographer post at the University of Leeds and a PDRA at University of Arizona where I focussed on the preparation and full structural characterisation of haem degradants and the preparation of organic-supported radical species for redox catalysis.

 At Cambrex, my interests lie in understanding the utility and process viability of hydrated forms of active pharmaceutical agents, with a particular interest in chiral species, racemates, and conglomerates.

-## Paul O'Meara

-I have worked as an XRD Specialist for Malvern Panalytical since 2001 as an X-ray Diffraction Product Technical Specialist.
-I train and support XRD users in the full range of analytical techniques that a modern diffractometer is capable of.
-While focused mainly on customers in the UK I have taught in labs all over the world in a diverse range of industrial and academic institutions.
-Previous to this, I worked as a powder metallurgist and hold a PhD in solid state chemistry from the University of Nottingham.

-## Jonathan Loughrey

 # Co-opt Members